The Complete Guide to Telecom Order Management

 As mentioned above, an OMS must be customizable, and it also must be scalable.
 When an OMS is built with scalable architecture, it allows your operations group to minimize the costs needed for growth and performance.
 Your company will overcome the challenges of complex orders, improve profits, and provide a superior customer experience.

-A telecom OMS may interface with three key components to process an order: a customer relationship management (CRM) system, an inventory management system, and a billing and invoicing system.
+A telecom OMS may interface with three key components to process an order: a customer relationship management (CRM) system, an inventory management system, and a provisioning, billing and invoicing system.